techidaily/site-facebook/source/_posts/ceo-awaits-trump-suspension-overhaul.md

  This is how Facebook says it'll be handling the suspensions of politicians and other public figures moving forward.
 Policy violators may find themselves unable to post for a period as short as one month or as long as two years.

  The length of Trump's suspension, therefore, is an example of the maximum penalty.
 And unsurprisingly, the man himself is not happy about it.
-In a[statement](https://twitter.com/DaveLeeFT/status/1400880616032276480) , Trump called this ruling an "insult."
+In a [statement](https://twitter.com/DaveLeeFT/status/1400880616032276480) , Trump called this ruling an "insult."

 ![Facebook's penalties for politicians that violate policies](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/facebook-politicians-penalties.jpg)